ChrisThompsonK/team1-job-app-frontend/readme.md

 # Team 1 Job App Frontend - 3-Tier Architecture

-A modern Node.js TypeScript project with Express.js, built with ES modules and 3-tier architecture using EJS, Tailwind CSS, and daisyUI.
+A modern Node.js TypeScript project with Express.js, built with ES modules and 3-tier architecture using EJS, Tailwind CSS, and daisyUI

 ## 🚀 Features